Venice-D2D/venice_core/README.md

   socket opening;
 * `initReceiver` will be called by the receiver: it should establish connection with connection-opening code contained in `initSender`;
-* `sendChunk` will be called by scheduler sender-side; it should send chunk's data over previously-opened socket.
+* `sendMessage` will be called by scheduler sender-side; it should send chunk's data over previously-opened socket.

 ### Implementation strategy